vtex-apps/io-documentation/docs/en/Recipes/development/releasing-a-new-app-version.md

 Notice that **releasing a new app version will not create this new version on our infrastructure**.
 This means that **it will not be available yet for installing** in accounts and workspaces, neither will this new version be automatically upgraded on accounts that have this app's major installed.

+In order to do so, you first need to release the app version and then [**publish**](https://vtex.io/docs/recipes/development/publishing-an-app) it.

 ## Command

 Open your terminal and run one of the following command according to your app's needs: